Sweden Sweden

 Key Outcomes

-• Sweden falls five ranks and is now ranked 10th in the CCPI
+• Sweden is ranked 11th in this year’s CCPI

 National experts that contributed to the policy evaluation of this year’s CCPI chose to remain anonymous.